Joji – Piss In The Wind (Album Review)

 (77%)

-Across its expansive tracklist, Joji wrestles with questions of self-worth, emotional dependency, and personal resolve.
-The album feels fragmented in the best way — like scattered thoughts pulled from late nights, old memories, and unresolved feelings.
+Across its wide-ranging tracklist, Joji grapples with self-worth, emotional dependence, and inner resolve.
+The album feels intentionally scattered, like late-night thoughts stitched together from old memories and unresolved emotions.

-Rather than offering neat conclusions, PISS IN THE WIND allows space for uncertainty.
-It acknowledges that healing isn’t linear and that some feelings linger longer than we’d like.
-It’s a beautiful, melancholic body of work — one that invites listeners to sit with their emotions rather than rush past them.
+Rather than chasing clean answers, Piss In The Wind leaves room for uncertainty.
+It understands that healing isn’t linear and that some feelings refuse to fade on schedule.
+The result is a beautiful, melancholic album that asks listeners to sit with their emotions rather than escape them.

 Discover more from RGM